iahmadhabibx/javascript360/README.md

 One liner to generate random string.
 # Day - 15:
 Stopping all events to fire when clicking a specific tirgger.
+# Day - 16:
+Format your JSON code.